From Nova Scotia Health

 - Anyone with urgent medical needs should call 911.

 - If your health concern is not urgent, we request you contact your family practice or go to a walk-in clinic.

 - For general health advice and information call 811, a service offered 24/7 by experienced registered nurses.

 - The Mental Health Crisis Line can also be reached 24/7 by calling 1-888-429-8167.

-Nova Scotia Health apologizes for increased wait times in emergency departments and the impacts of these high demands for services on other patients and our health care providers.
+Nova Scotia Health apologizes for increased wait times in emergency departments and the impacts these high demands for services are having on other patients and our health care providers.

 We know these past two years have been very difficult for everyone and we continue to ask a lot of our staff and physicians.
 We are aware of too many situations where our staff have been subjected to abusive behaviour and language, including personal threats.
 This is not acceptable and is adding to our staffing recruitment and retention challenges.
 Please be kind and know that we are here to help.

 Visitor restrictions remain in place across Nova Scotia Health facilities.